 Now about that fiction!
-This is her first placement in a fiction writing contest and she feels excited and inspired to aim for more.
+Cheryl is thrilled to have placed in the WOW!
+Top Ten the second time in a row!
+This is her second placement in a fiction writing contest and she feels excited and inspired to aim for more.
 She has been writing short stories and parts of novels for 30 years.
 Her stories are usually framed by historical settings and she is drawn to themes of the impact of loss, ties between the past and the present, second chances, new beginnings, and travel (including time).

-Cheryl lives in Illinois, where she works on a volunteer basis promoting Route 66 tourism.
-She is a member of Eville Writers (a play on her city, Edwardsville).
+Cheryl lives in Illinois, where she is a member of Eville Writers (a play on her city, Edwardsville).
 In any spare time, she enjoys reading, genealogy, travel, music, and visiting her adult children and grand-dogs.

 If you haven't done so already, check out Cheryl's award-winning story "Waiting Out the War," then return here for a chat with the author.